dsc/jsongrep/README.md

 ## Examples

+Let's start with a real-world example.

+Let's grab the even tweets from the last 10 pulled from Twitter's JSON feed:

+    $ curl -s 'http://twitter.com/statuses/public_timeline.json' | jsongrep '[02468].text'
+    それでｒはみなさｌあごきげんよい
+    ARGHHHHHH. facebook is being gay
+    5-5 in the darts between Barney and Whitlock.
+Amazing. #darts I wonder if I'm still located on 5th ave?
+    Estou de volta  a internet ....
+Essa chuva ñ para !
+Estou de boa com a minha familia .

+Yeah, that's just about what I expected.

-Suppose you have a JSON document like the one in `tests/ongz.json` which looks like this:
+Now suppose you have a JSON document like the one in `tests/ongz.json` which looks like this:

     {
         "bah" : {